What you can do with the Oura integration

 This can disrupt your sleep, increase overnight glucose levels, lead to high fasting glucose levels, and cause insulin resistance the following day.

-Observe the changes in your sleep stages to see how meal timing, composition, and heart rate all impact your sleep.
+Notice the changes in your sleep stages to see how meal timing, composition, and heart rate all impact your sleep.

-By understanding the link between glucose, sleep stages and heart rate, you can adjust your sleep routine and meal timing to recover more effectively.
+By understanding the link between glucose, sleep stages, and heart rate, you can adjust your sleep routine and meal timing to recover more effectively.

 Using the integration: exercise

-When you exercise, your heart rate increases and depending on exercise intensity, glucose will increase or decrease.
+When you exercise, your heart rate increases, and depending on exercise intensity, glucose will increase or decrease.

 Take low to moderate-intensity exercise, for instance.
 This would be where your heart rate is around 110-120 beats per minute (BPM) - think: walking, cycling, or anything where you can have a conversation.